benjamingr/js-restructure/README.md

 # js-restructure
 JavaScript clone of https://github.com/alexflint/go-restructure

 This package allows you to express regular expressions by defining an object, and then capture matched sub-expressions into object's fields.

 Here is a very simple email address parser:

-Example email matcher:

 ```js
 var parser = matcher({